adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 installed Visual Studio and did not install these components, run the installer again to add the components.

+!!! tip
-> Development Tools are big, multi-gigabyte installers.
+    Development Tools are big, multi-gigabyte installers.
 If you are on a slow or restricted link, you may want to download the installers onto a thumb drive for local installation.

 ### Cloud Services